Low ATM trailers

-Under the RVS legislation, manufacturers and importers of trailers with an aggregate trailer mass (ATM)* of 4.5 tonnes or less (low ATM trailers) will need an approval (a vehicle type approval or concessional Register of Approved Vehicles entry approval) before they can provide a trailer type to the Australian market.
+Under the RVS legislation, manufacturers and importers of trailers with an aggregate trailer mass (ATM)* of 4.5 tonnes or less (low ATM trailers) will need an approval before they can provide a trailer type to the Australian market.

-Under the MVSA, trailer manufacturers and importers can self-certify that a trailer complies with Vehicle Standards Bulletin 1 (VSB1—Building Small Trailers).
+Under the MVSA, trailer manufacturers and importers can self-certify that a trailer complies with Vehicle Standards Bulletin 1 (Version 5) (VSB1—Building Small Trailers).

 This certification has been included on the trailer's identification plate—but it hasn't been necessary to notify the government.

 Every road vehicle—including trailers—will need to have vehicle and compliance information listed on the Register of Approved Vehicles (RAV) online database.

 Only then can they be provided to Australian consumers for the first time.